scarvalhojr/aoc-cli/README.md

 - If year is not provided, it is assumed to be the current or the last Advent of Code event.
 - Load Advent of Code session cookie from a file.
+- Save puzzle description to a file in Markdown format.

 ## Installation options